With a reputation for being incredibly expensive, many potential visitors plainly assume that there is no real way to save money in Copenhagen.

 Entertainment Prices

-If you are trying to save money and visit Copenhagen on a budget, one of the most effective ways to do this is by not drinking alcohol, as the prices in the Danish capital are some of the highest in Europe.
+If you are trying to visit Copenhagen on a budget, one of the most effective ways to do this is by not drinking alcohol, as the prices in the Danish capital are some of the highest in Europe.
 However, if you do want to sample some local beer, enjoy the nightlife, or just grab a glass of wine after a long day, just be aware of what the prices are.

 In general, expect a beer in Copenhagen to cost somewhere around €6-8 and expect to pay about the same for a glass of wine.
 Spirits are going to cost a bit more and if you want to have a cocktail while out and about, plan to spend about €10-15 per drink, depending on what you’ve ordered.

 In general, one of the best ways to ensure that you don’t spend a bunch of money while visiting Copenhagen is not to plan to party or drink excessive amounts of alcohol.
-If you want to include a couple of drinks in your budget, plan to spend about €15-30 per day on entertainment while in Copenhagen.

-Is Copenhagen Expensive?
 Average Prices in Copenhagen

 So, how expensive is Copenhagen?
 Not prohibitively so if you budget well and know where to spend your money.
-If you’re curious about the minimum amount you should expect to spend per person per day, check out the average Copenhagen prices below.

-These are calculated per person, assuming that you’re splitting some costs (like accommodation) between two people.
+The prices below are calculated per person, assuming that you’re splitting some costs (like accommodation) between two people.

-On average, if you’re looking to enjoy a stay in Copenhagen while sticking to a budget but not sacrificing most things, expect to pay about €88-255 (656-1901 DKK) per person per day on your trip to the Danish capital.
+On average, if you’re looking to enjoy a stay in Copenhagen while sticking to a budget but not sacrificing most things, expect to pay about €90-255 (671-1902 DKK) per person per day on your trip to the Danish capital.
 Obviously, if you want to save money in Copenhagen even further, there are still says to cut down costs.

 Is Copenhagen expensive to visit?
 Well, it certainly isn’t the world’s most affordable city, however, it doesn’t have to be outrageously pricey if you know where to spend your money.

-1. I am interested in treating my adult daughter, who is confined to a wheelchair, to a trip.
+I am interested in treating my adult daughter, who is confined to a wheelchair, to a trip.
 We so enjoyed Seaside Hotel on PBS.
 I am wondering if you have suggestions for traveling with a disabled person.
 She requires a fully handicapped accessible bathroom with a roll in shower.
 Maybe we could hire someone to help push wheelchair.
 When she traveled to Berlin, pre Covid, a volunteer helped her for an entire day.
 She enjoyed the sightseeing immensely.
 Any suggestions and contacts are most appreciated.

 Best, Ann C. Stader

-2. Would love if you could update this post and do the cost conversions to US Dollars.
+Would love if you could update this post and do the cost conversions to US Dollars.
 That would really help me as a reader get an idea of whether or not Copenhagen is expensive which was the reason I wanted to read this article.

-• Hi Tammy, we’ve added an approximate daily cost in USD at the top of the article, however, due to currency conversions, it’s always best to check present-day rates.
+Hi Tammy, we’ve added an approximate daily cost in USD at the top of the article, however, due to currency conversions, it’s always best to check present-day rates.
 We recommend using xe.com